90shree/desktop-pet-kirby/README.md

 The art is not mine.

 # How was it made?
 The program is essentially a series of gif-animations ontop of a fitted transparent window, made with the help of the Python module "tkinter" to manipulate GUI aspects of the window.
-Object Oriented Programming was used to define the window as its own class, and each animation was also drawn by hand using a pixel-art program, then converted into readable gif files.
+Object Oriented Programming was used to define the window as its own class in order to define its own environment and actions.

-The program picks a random action to preform every seven seconds, while displaying an idle animation in between.
+The program picks a random action to preform every few seconds, while displaying an idle animation in between.

 Gravity/Drop physics was implemented through declaring variables for velocity, acceleration and gravity.. then adding the gravity variable to the y-velocity (using a plus-equals operator) when the user is not dragging the window, and applying this logic to both acceleration and velocity as well.